Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Visit museums, galleries, parks, zoos, libraries and cultural centres

-• Learn a new skill with your child such as a different language, sewing or painting
+• Learn a new skill with your child such as another language, sewing or painting

 Numeracy

-• Board games, puzzles, quizzes and card games
+• Play board games, puzzles, quizzes and card games

 • Problem solving challenges